airbytehq/airbyte/docs/quickstart/add-a-source.md

 # Add a Source

+You can either start this from the onboarding, or skip the onboarding and

-Our demo source will pull data from an external API.
-It will replicate the closing price of currencies compared to USD since the specified start date.
+Our demo source will pull data from an external API, which will pull down the information on one specified Pokémon.

 To set it up, just follow the instructions on the screenshot below.